-I’m an unapologetic advocate for justice with over a decade’s experience organizing for social change in a deep red state.
+I’m an unapologetic advocate for justice with over 13 years’ experience organizing for social change in a deep red state.
 I specialize in race, gender, immigration and LGBTQ+ issues, with a focus on the intersections.

-As a consultant in inclusion, equity and social justice, I support progressive social impact organizations in advancing their missions through strategic planning, coaching, equity training, facilitation, event planning, and other services.
+As a consultant in inclusion, equity and social justice, I support progressive social impact organizations in advancing their missions through strategy development, coaching, equity training, facilitation, event planning, and other services.
 I’m also the proud convener of Changing the Status Quo, Tulsa’s gender equity movement.

-My community work includes organizing with the Demanding a JUSTulsa campaign for police reform, writing for the New Tulsa Star, serving on committees of Mental Health Association Oklahoma and Oklahoma Center for Nonprofits, and volunteering as a Tulsa City-County Library adult literacy tutor and a Modus driver.
+My community work includes organizing with the Demanding a JUSTulsa campaign for police reform, writing for the Tulsa Star, serving on committees of Mental Health Association Oklahoma and Oklahoma Center for Nonprofits, and volunteering as a Tulsa City-County Library adult literacy tutor and a Modus driver.
 I also co-chair a Tulsa Area United Way community investment panel.